Royal Collection Project

-The Royal Collection Project is a body of seventy five contemporary Canadian watercolours housed within The Royal Collection of Queen Elizabeth II.
+The Royal Collection Project is a body of seventy five contemporary Canadian watercolours housed within The Royal Collection of His Majesty King Charles III.

-They comprise the single largest Canadian component within The Royal Collection, and were compiled in two phases by the Canadian Society of Painters in Water Colour (CSPWC/SCPA) to mark the Societyʼs sixtieth and seventy-fifth anniversaries which were celebrated in 1985 and 2000, respectively.
+They comprise the single largest Canadian component within The Royal Collection, and were compiled in two phases by the Canadian Society of Painters in Water Colour (CSPWC/SCPA) to mark the societyʼs sixtieth and seventy-fifth anniversaries which were celebrated in 1985 and 2000, respectively.

-Along with most of the Royal Collectionʼs works on paper they reside in the Royal Library at Windsor Castle and are under the administrative care of the Royal Librarian.
+Along with most of the Royal Collectionʼs works on paper they reside in the Royal Library at Windsor Castle.

 History

 The initial sixty piece collection was formed in 1985 as part of the Diamond Anniversary celebrations of the CSPWC.
-Each watercolour in the collection was created by a different elected member of the Society.
+Each watercolour in the collection was created by a different elected member of the society.
 The paintings were unveiled 5 December 1985 in an exhibition at the MacDonald Gallery (now the John B. Aird Gallery) in the Ontario Legislative Building(s) They were later shown at Ontario House, King Charles Place, London, U.K. (13 March - 24 April 1986) where an official reception and handover to the Royal Collection took place on 12 March 1986.
 A second display of the collection at Ontario House took place in 1988.

 The paintings are housed in the Print Room of the Royal Library.
 They form part of the Royal Collection of Drawings and Watercolours.
 A selection was on public display in the castle throughout 1986 and 1987.
 Since their 1986 arrival at Windsor Castle, the paintings have been referred to as "The Canadian Gift".

 In 2000 as part of the CSPWCʼs seventy-fifth anniversary celebrations a competition was held among newly elected members not represented in the original sixty piece collection to select fifteen additional works to add to the Windsor Castle holdings.
 This brought the group up to the symbolic total of seventy-five.

-The selected works were then exhibited at Toronto's O'Connor Gallery and later at The Arts and Letters Club of Toronto, site of the 1925 founding of the Society.
+The selected works were then exhibited at Toronto's O'Connor Gallery and later at The Arts and Letters Club of Toronto, site of the 1925 founding of the society.

-The Prince of Wales, an Honorary Member of the Society, accepted the works at a reception hosted by both the CSPWC and Jeremy Kinsman the High Commission(er) of Canada to the United Kingdom.
+His Majesty King Charles III, an Honorary Member of the society, accepted the works at a reception hosted by both the CSPWC and Jeremy Kinsman the High Commission(er) of Canada to the United Kingdom.